Court rules 30% of Eni Ghana oilfield revenue to go into escrow

-ACCRA (Reuters) - A commercial court in Ghana on Friday ruled that 30% of revenue from an Eni-operated oilfield be placed in an escrow account, as requested by the local operator of an adjacent field in a dispute over the combination of the projects.
+ACCRA (Reuters) -A commercial court in Ghana on Friday ordered that 30% of revenues from an Eni-operated oilfield be placed in an escrow account, granting a request by the local operator of an adjacent field over Eni’s objections.

-Springfield, which operates the Afina oilfield neighbouring Eni’s Sankofa field, had asked the court to preserve revenue from Sankofa until a deal is reached and each gets a share.
+Springfield, which operates the Afina oilfield neighbouring Eni’s Sankofa offshore field, had asked the court to preserve revenue from Sankofa until a deal is reached to combine the projects and each gets a share.

 The court said its decision would protect the interests of Springfield while allowing Sankofa, which produces over 50,000 barrels of oil per day, to continue operating and cover costs.

-But Eni and partner Vitol have argued that there was no basis for Springfield’s Afina discovery to be considered commercially producible, and an order from the energy ministry last year to combine them was premature.
+Eni and partner Vitol have argued there was no basis for Springfield’s Afina discovery to be considered commercially viable and that the ministry’s order was premature.

-They will file their defence on that case in 10 days, according to the court.
+Springfield has taken the matter to court to force Eni to comply with the order, an Eni spokesperson said on Thursday, adding that Springfield’s move had stalled discussions between the companies about resolving the dispute.

+Springfield Chief Executive Kevin Okyere welcomed the revenues ruling as a “vindication of Springfield’s position”.

 Sankofa, which has been producing oil since 2017, is part of Eni’s Offshore Cape Three Points project off the Atlantic Coast.
 Eni says the project has reserves of about 500 million barrels of oil and 40 billion cubic metres of unassociated gas.